Bay of Islands walks and hikes

 10. Cape Brett Walkway

 We’ve saved the biggest and best Bay of Islands hiking trail til last!
 You’ll need a high level of fitness for this two-day walk, but you’ll be rewarded with fantastic views of the Bay of Islands.
-The trail leads along the Cape Brett Peninsula al the way to its tip, marked by the historic Cape Reinga Lighthouse.
+The trail leads along the Cape Brett Peninsula all the way to its tip, marked by the historic Cape Brett Lighthouse.
 Along the way you’ll pass by beautiful beaches and bays, including Deep Water Cove, where the wreck of the HMZNZS Canterbury lies deep below the surface.

 The track travels along the ridge of the cape, through Māori-owned and conservation land.
 Enjoy views of the Bay of Islands, native forest and keep an eye out for marine life far below you including dolphins and seals.
 There are many bluffs and steep cliffs that require extreme caution on your way to the lighthouse.